rajeshvkothari/oom/GIN_README_2508.md

       image:  {IP_OF_CCI_REPO_ADDR}:5000/dmaap:localadapt_0.1
       ```

-	- Verify that CCI_REPO VM on Ohio Region is in running state.
+	- Verify that CCI_REPO VM on Ohio region is in running state.
 If it is not in running state then go to AWS and start it.

     - Start DMaaP Service:
       ```sh